darktable-org/dtdocs/README.md

 ### Cloning

-The theme for the site uses https://gitlab.com/patdavid/hugo-bootstrap-bare as a git submodule.
+The themes for the site and PDF use [hugo-darktable-docs-theme](https://github.com/pixlsus/hugo-darktable-docs-theme.git) and [hugo-darktable-docs-pdf-theme](https://github.com/pixlsus/hugo-darktable-docs-pdf-theme.git) as git submodules.
-In order to clone this submodule along with the site you just need to add the flag `--recurse-submodules` to the clone command:
+In order to clone these submodules along with the site you just need to add the flag `--recurse-submodules` to the clone command:

     git clone --recurse-submodules https://github.com/darktable-org/dtdocs.git

-If you already have the site cloned, but haven't included the submodule before:
+If you already have the site cloned, but haven't included the submodules before:

     git submodule update --init --recursive